mikevalenty/tamarack/README.markdown

-Tamarack is micro framework for implementing the Chain of Responsibility pattern in .NET
+Tamarack is a micro framework for implementing the Chain of Responsibility pattern in .NET
 =================================================================================================

 The Chain of Responsibility is a key building block of extensible software.